carpentries-incubator/geospatial-python/_episodes/19-access-data.md

 - "Search public STAC repositories of satellite imagery using Python."
 - "Inspect search result's metadata."
 - "Download (a subset of) the assets available for a satellite scene."
-- "Open the satellite imagery as raster data."
+- "Open a satellite imagery as raster data."
 - "Save the processed satellite data to disk."
 keypoints:
 - "Accessing satellite images via the providers' API enables a more reliable and scalable data retrieval."